elmerucr/punch/README.md

 * A total of 16MB of video RAM, 64KB directly accessible by the CPU
 * Screen resolution of 320x180 pixels, refresh rate of 60Hz
 * Blitter chip for fast graphics processing
+* Programmable using either MC6809 assembly or the Squirrel Programming Language

 ## Table of Contents